raspberrypilearning/getting-started-scratch/en/step_2.md

 ## Set up Scratch
-You can use Scratch on a laptop or desktop computer or on a tablet.
+You can use Scratch on a laptop or desktop computer, or on a tablet.
 You can also use Scratch on a Raspberry Pi computer.

 --- task ---
 Open a web browser on your computer or tablet and visit [rpf.io/scratch-new](https://rpf.io/scratch-new){:target="_blank"} to open a new project in the Scratch editor.
 Scratch will open in a new tab in your web browser.